Recognizing and utilizing the potential of people with migrant backgrounds

 You can find more information about the evaluation in our blog (in German).
 You can find the detailed evaluation report here (in German).
 You can also find the results of another survey on the application of the Competence Cards in practice from the beginning of 2017 here (in German).

-Competence cards for potential analysis in immigration counseling: Flexible application options for MBE counselors
+Competence Cards for potential analysis in immigration counseling: Flexible application options for migration and career counsellors

 The Competence Cards are now licensed under CC BY SA